-Utilize Your Own Parking Lot For Your Employee Party!
+Utilize Your Own Parking Lot and Corporate Space For Your Employee Party!

-When you want to show your employees you appreciate them, the last thing you want them (and they want to do) is give up their weekend.
+With the restrictions on gather sizes lifting in the pandemic, what better place to have your team gather to celebrate than your space!
+You want to show your employees you appreciate them, the last thing you want them (and they want to do) is give up their personal time.
 This results in low employee turnout…which is the polar opposite of the party’s desired meaning!
 Maybe the best idea would be to utilize a spot you already have access to, and hold it during the week when you can give your employees a half day where they don’t have to commute to have fun!

 Here are some ideas for throwing an amazing party that will show your employees how much you care!